Types of Credit-Bearing Programs

 Language Study Abroad - LSA and LSA+

-While abroad, students are enrolled in three Dartmouth courses.
+While abroad, undergraduate students are enrolled in three Dartmouth courses.
 With Dartmouth faculty and local instructors they study language, culture, and literature, all in the language of the particular country.
 Studies are supplemented by excursions.
-Students achieving satisfactory academic status in the program's courses fulfill the language requirement and satisfy certain distributive requirements.
+Undergraduate students achieving satisfactory academic status in the program's courses fulfill the language requirement and satisfy certain distributive requirements.

 Foreign Study Abroad - FSP